j-easy/easy-props/README.md

 propertiesInjector.injectProperties(bean);
 ```

-That it!
+That's it!
 Projector will introspect the `Bean` instance looking for fields annotated with @Property and @SystemProperty, convert each property value to the field type and inject that value into the annotated field.

-**Without** Projector, you would write something like this :
+**Without** Projector, you would write something like this:

 ```java
 public class Bean {